arush-gupta/arush-gupta.github.io/_pages/about.md

 I am Arush

-I was trained by the old gods of academia (IIT + Imperial).
+I was trained by the old gods of academia (IIT Bombay + Imperial).

-I wandered the wastelands of modern work and saw the illusion.
+I wandered the wastelands of modern work and saw through the illusion.

 I do not offer compliance.
 I offer clarity, rupture, resurrection.